 Take your pup for their morning walk before the sun gets too hot and their evening walk after the sun goes down.
 If your pup enjoys swimming, a game of fetch outside, or going for long hikes, avoid peak time so your doxie doesn’t get too hot or sunburn.

-You and Your Dog should avoid direct exposure to the sun between 10 a.m. and 4 p.m (peak time).
+Avoid direct exposure to the sun between 10 a.m. and 4 p.m. (peak time).

-One of the more “Natural” ways of protecting your pup is to find some cool shade to avoid the sun’s rays.
+This one’s a bit obvious, but a natural way to prevent sunburn is to find some cool shade.
 If you are gone for the day and you have an indoor / outdoor kennel for your dog, make sure there is plenty of shade for your pup to get out of the sun.

 While playing at the park, look for some cool shade under a tree or even an umbrella.
 At home, your patio furniture can provide some shade for your dog, just make sure to check the temperature underneath so they don’t get too hot.

 Hydrate Your Pup!
 Not only is a sunburn dangerous, but your doxie is also at risk for heatstroke when it’s hot outside.
 Make sure to have plenty of cool water available for your dog at all times and don’t let them stay out in the heat for too long.